-Five steps
+Five steps for schools

-Whether research is carried out for a project or simply for personal interest, there are five steps which can be taken.
-The five steps outlined below are designed to allow research to develop in as much detail as is wished.
-The steps also allow different levels of research to be carried out.
+Whether research is carried out for a website or simply as part of school classes, there are five steps which can be taken.
+The five steps outlined below are designed to allow research to develop in as much detail as the teacher wishes.
+The steps also allow different levels of research to be carried out according to students' abilities.
 Research can stop at the end of Step 1 if that is suitable, but equally, it can go beyond Step 5 (and some suggestions on how to do this are included).